praekeltfoundation/vumi/docs/dispatchers.rst

 Vumi provides a pluggable dispatch worker :class:`BaseDispatchWorker` that may be extended by much simpler *routing classes* that implement only the logic for routing messages (see :ref:`routers-section`).
-The pluggable dispatcher worker handles setting up endpoints for all the transports and application workers the dispatcher communicates with.
+The pluggable dispatcher handles setting up endpoints for all the transports and application workers the dispatcher communicates with.

 .. tikz:: A simple dispatcher configuration.
 Boxes represent workers.
 Edges are routing links between workers.
 Edges are labelled with endpoint names (i.e. transport_names).